nikolaiqa/Drafts-of-portfolio-parts/Description of the collection.md

 pm.test("Check adress", function () {
     if (placeID != null){ // If the place_id exists
-        if (address === exp_address){ // and the current address matches the address that was set as a collection variable postman.setNextRequest('Update place'); // then next request should be 'Update place' } else postman.setNextRequest('Delete place'); // if the addresses doesn't match then next request should be 'Delete place'
+        if (address === exp_address){ // and the current address matches the address, which was set as a collection variable postman.setNextRequest('Update place'); // then next request should be 'Update place' } else postman.setNextRequest('Delete place'); // if the addresses doesn't match then next request should be 'Delete place'
-    } else postman.setNextRequest(null); // If the place_id doesn't exist then running of the collection must be stopped });
+    } else postman.setNextRequest(null); // If the place_id doesn't exist at all then running of the collection must be stopped
+});
 ```